British Hong Kong Garrison

 The Hong Kong Garrison was a British and Commonwealth force that protected Hong Kong.
 In December 1941 during the Battle of Hong Kong in the Second World War, the Japanese Army attacked Hong Kong and after a brief but violent series of engagements the garrison surrendered.
-The garrison continued until 1989.
+They were asked to assist the Hong Kong Government in keeping public order, if military force was necessary.
+The garrison also assisted in border patrol during waves of immigration.
+The garrison continued until 1995, when the Royal Hong Kong Regiment (The Volunteers) was disbanded prior to the handover of Hong Kong.